Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Optimal Sampling Policies

 where $Y$ is a random variable with the same distribution as $Y_i$.
 The optimal value of \eqref{eq_DPExpected} is then given by \emph{ } \end{theorem}

 \begin{proof} See Section \ref{sec_proof}. \end{proof}

-The sampling policy in \eqref{eq_opt_solution} and \eqref{eq_thm1} is called the ``MSE-optimal'' sampling policy.
-The equation \eqref{eq_thm1} can be solved by using the bisection method or other one-dimensional search methods.
-Hence, Problem \eqref{eq_DPExpected} does not suffer from the ``curse of dimensionality'' issue encountered in many Markov decision problems.
+According to Theorem \ref{thm_1}, in the optimal signal-aware sampling policy, the $(i+1)$-th sample is taken at the earliest time $t$ satisfying two conditions: \emph{(i)} The $i$-th sample has already been delivered by time $t$, i.e., $t\geq D_i = S_i + Y_i$, and \emph{(ii)} the instantaneous estimation error $|W_t - \hat W_t|$ at time $t$ is no smaller than a threshold $\sqrt{\beta}$.
+In addition, the threshold $\sqrt{\beta}$ is determined by the maximum allowed sampling rate $f_{\max}$ and $W_Y$, where $W_Y$ is a random variable that has the same distribution with the amount of signal variation $(W_{t+Y} - W_t)$ during the random service time $Y$ for all starting time $t$.
+This indicates a tight \emph{coupling} between the source process $W_t$ and the service time $Y$, in the optimal sampling policy.

-{\blue According to \eqref{eq_thm1}, the threshold $\sqrt{\beta}$ is determined by the maximum allowed sampling rate $f_{\max}$ and $W_Y$, where $W_Y$ is a random variable that has the same distribution with the amount of signal variation $(W_{t+Y} - W_t)$ during the random service time $Y$.
-This illustrates a tight \emph{coupling} between the source process $W_t$ and the service time $Y$ in the optimal sampling policy.
-Finally, we note that the optimal sampling policy in \eqref{eq_opt_solution} and \eqref{eq_thm1} is quite general in the sense that it holds for any service time distribution satisfying $\mathbb{E}[Y^2]<\infty$.
+Equation \eqref{eq_thm1} can be solved by using the bisection method with a low computational complexity.
+Hence, Problem \eqref{eq_DPExpected} does not suffer from the curse of dimensionality encountered in most Markov decision problems with continuous state spaces.
+We note that the sampling policy in \eqref{eq_opt_solution} and \eqref{eq_thm1} is quite general in the sense that it is optimal for any service time distribution satisfying $\mathbb{E}[Y^2]<\infty$.
+The optimal signal-aware sampling policy in \eqref{eq_opt_solution} and \eqref{eq_thm1} is also called the ``MSE-optimal'' sampling policy in the sequel.

-\subsection{Signal-Ignorant Sampling and the Age of Information}
+\subsection{Signal-ignorant Sampling and the Age of Information}

 Let $\Pi_{\text{signal-ignorant}}\subset \Pi$ denote the set of signal-ignorant sampling policies, defined as